I won’t lie – I’d be happy to live somewhere with no winter for the rest of my life.

 But one upside to living somewhere with snow and legit cold temperatures is that spring is basically the the. best. thing. ever.

-That sunshine comes out, things start to look green again, birds are chirping, and my happiness level is through the roof.
+In April (or March if we are lucky), that sunshine comes out, things start to look green again, birds are chirping, and my happiness level is through the roof.

-I’m all in on spring weather.
+I’m all in on springtime weather.

 And so it’d be wrong not to be all in on spring books too.